blinkybool/fuzz/README.md

 - move the site contents into the branch (worktree)
 - push the changes to github

 > What's a [worktree](https://git-scm.com/docs/git-worktree)?
 It's a way to have multiple branches checked out locally.
-A worktree exists by default within the main repo, but the main worktree won't confuse it for a new file to commit.
-You can cd into it and execute git commands as normal.
+We put the worktree within the repo, but we have it ignored in .gitignore.
+You can cd into it and execute git commands in that branch as normal.

 Now go to your github repo settings and then the "Pages" tab, and ensure that it's set to use the "gh-pages" branch to deploy the website.
 Your changes should appear on your website shortly